Finley

 David William Peoples

 David Peoples is a descendant of the Finley family.
-He was the son of Ralph Peoples and Josephine Finley Peoples.
-As his 2022 obituary states, David Peoples enjoyed fishing, telling stories, and drinking coffee with lots of sugar.
+David was the son of Ralph Peoples and Josephine Finley Peoples, he was born on August 17 1962.
+David lived in Pearisburg until his passing in 2022.
+As his obituary states, David Peoples enjoyed fishing, telling stories, and drinking coffee with lots of sugar.21

 Image of smiling African American man in black shirt